alphagov/govuk-import-export-prototype/start/trade-tariff.markdown

 - legally binding throughout the EU for 3 years
 - free, but you may have to pay costs (for example, for laboratory analysis or expert advice)

-You apply for a BTI ruling online.
+You apply for a ruling using the eBTI online service.

 s1.
 You’ll need an EORI number - how you get one depends on whether you're [registered for VAT](https://online.hmrc.gov.uk/shortforms/form/EORIVAT) or [not registered for VAT.](https://online.hmrc.gov.uk/shortforms/form/EORINonVATExport) s2.
 Sign up to use eBTI on the [Government Gateway website.](http://www.gateway.gov.uk/)